guilaman/nvim-settings/README.md

 ## macros
-[An explanation of macros here](https://www.redhat.com/sysadmin/use-vim-macros) For a quick example, in line 83 of this document I wanted to add tildes \` around all the letters after the "Ctrl ".
+[An explanation of macros here](https://www.redhat.com/sysadmin/use-vim-macros) For a quick example, in line 92 of this file I wanted to add tildes \` around all the letters after the "Ctrl ", to display them as input in this file.

 (assuming those tildes were not there, so it looked like:
 ```